 3. KONG Flyer Durable Rubber Dog Frisbee

-- Made in the USA with globally sourced materials and satisfaction guarantee
+- Made in the USA: High-quality materials and manufacturing standards

-Compared to plastic or fabric discs, the KONG Flyer prioritizes safety and comfort for your dog.
-The tradeoff is that it may not fly as far as rigid frisbees, but it’s much less likely to crack or cause mouth injuries.
+Compared to rigid frisbees, the KONG Flyer prioritizes safety and comfort for growing puppies.
+The tradeoff is that it may not fly as far or as fast as hard plastic discs.

 - Gentle on teeth and gums